 Labiaplasty candidates must be in good overall health and be nonsmokers.
 If you smoke, you should quit for two weeks before and after your surgery.
 This is required because smoking interferes with the body’s ability to heal and increases a patient’s risk of complications.
 Because post-surgical infection is a particular concern following labiaplasty, it’s extremely important to maintain a healthy lifestyle before and after your operation.

 When you come in for a consultation, your surgeon will review your complete medical history in order to make sure that you’re an excellent candidate for labia reduction surgery.
 You will be asked to discuss any medications and supplements you’re taking.
 Remember to mention any over the counter medications you take regularly (particularly blood-thinning medications, like Aspirin), not just prescription medications.

 If you’re having a labiaplasty as part of a mommy makeover, you will need to wait about six months after giving birth before you can have surgery.
 Your vagina must heal completely from the stress of childbirth before you pursue invasive elective treatments.

 Schedule a Labiaplasty Consultation in Fredericksburg

-At Plastic Surgery Services of Fredericksburg, our board-certified and board eligible plastic surgeons understand the sensitive, confidential nature of vaginal surgery and have extensive experience performing labiaplasty.
+At Plastic Surgery Services of Fredericksburg, our board-certified plastic surgeons understand the sensitive, confidential nature of vaginal surgery and have extensive experience performing labiaplasty.
 To learn what your procedure will cost, including discount pricing and promotions, visit our fees and financing page or contact us for more information.
 We treat patients from Fredericksburg, Richmond, Fairfax, and beyond.